 It’s estimated that over 7.7 million civilians were killed in World War 1.

 Trench warfare lasted for many years on the Western Front during World War 1.

 Trench warfare was miserable for both alliances.
 Dead bodies, large rats, lice infestations and overflowing latrines were an everyday part of life in the trenches.
 Alongside the constant threat from the enemy.

-No man’s land was used to refer to the area between both sides’ trenches.
-This area could be as wide as 600 feet and as short as 30 feet.
+No man’s land was a term used to reference the area between both sides’ trenches.
+This area could be as wide as 600 feet or as short as 30 feet.

 The Battle of Gallipoli fought between February 17th, 1915 and January 9th, 1916 was a huge victory for the Ottoman Empire and a costly defeat for the Allied Powers.
 The Allies failed their attempt to capture the Ottoman capital of Constantinople (Istanbul) and to gain control of the straits.

 The Battle of Jutland was a naval battle fought over two days between the United Kingdom and the German Empire in the North Sea near Denmark.
-Both sides claim they were victorious and historians’ debate to this day which side won.
+Both sides claim they were victorious and historians’ debate to this day which country won the battle.

 The longest battle of World War 1 was the Battle of Verdun.
 The German Empire fought the French Empire for 9 months, 3 weeks and 6 days on the hills north of Verdun-sur-Meuse on the Western Front.